boostercloud/booster/docs/README.md

 Due to the event driven and async nature of Booster, your data might not be instantly updated.
 Booster will consume the commands, generate events, and _eventually_ generate the entities.
-Most of the time this is not perceivable, but under huge load this might appear.
+Most of the time this is not perceivable, but under huge loads, it could be noticed.

 This property is called [Eventual Consistency](https://en.wikipedia.org/wiki/Eventual_consistency), and it is a trade-off of high availability for extreme situations, where other systems might simply fail.